 What Are Good Loan Purposes for a Short-Term Business Loan?

->

-> While many people think of a four-, five-, or 10-year term loan when they think of small business financing, a traditional long-term loan isn’t the best way to finance every business need.
-Here are examples of four things that might be better suited to a short-term loan:
+While many people think of a four-, five-, or 10-year term loan when they think of small business financing, a traditional long-term loan isn’t the best way to finance every business need.
+Here are examples of eight things that might be better suited to a short-term loan:

->

-> There are times when ramping up a new project requires upfront costs that might exceed a business’ ability to cover with cash flow but will be recouped in 60 or 90 days.
+There are times when ramping up a new project requires upfront costs that might exceed a business’ ability to cover with cash flow but will be recouped in 60 or 90 days.
 In that case, a short-term loan might be a better fit.

->

-> Many seasonal businesses sometimes require an additional influx of capital to meet expenses during the downtime.
+Many seasonal businesses sometimes require an additional influx of capital to meet expenses during the downtime.

->

-> A short-term loan could be a good option for purchasing inventory that has the potential to quickly create increased profit.
+A short-term loan could be a good option for purchasing inventory that has the potential to quickly create increased profit.

->

-> When equipment necessary to the operation of your business breaks down, a short-term small business loan can help get operations moving again without a four-year or longer loan obligation.
+When equipment necessary to the operation of your business breaks down, a short-term small business loan can help get operations moving again without a four-year or longer loan obligation.

->

-> Purchasing equipment or any business expenditure that can be amortized over several years may not always be a good way to use short-term financing, however a short-term loan can be a great tool that allows you to take advantage of unexpected opportunities.
+Purchasing equipment or any business expenditure that can be amortized over several years may not always be a good way to use short-term financing, however a short-term loan can be a great tool that allows you to take advantage of unexpected opportunities.

 These are just two instances in which a short-term funding package can really provide an advantage to your business.